romero-c-raul/Contact-List-175/README.md

           - Submit button
             - If names are not valid, re-render the current template
             - If names are valid, redirect to "/"

+    # Tests
+      - Create a test that determines if a group was created
+        - Test will check if group creation page is rendered correct
+        - Test will check if group appears on the homepage

 - # 2.
 Add a contact to groups
   - ## Requirements